Time Blocking 101 – Where Does Your Time Really Go?

 Final Thoughts

 Finding something that works for you is key, and time blocking is a great one to try out.
+Always happy to answer questions about this, and how I manage my own energy fluctuations.

 Let me know what you noticed with your time audit – comment below ⬇️